cyberbotics/webots/docs/reference/billboard.md

 It is otherwise similar to a [Group](group.md) node.

 When a node is added to the `children` list of a [Billboard](#billboard), it is placed in the world relatively to the viewpoint position and orientation.
-To see the new `node`, it should be translated negatively along the z-axis.
+To see the newly added nodes, they should be translated negatively along their z-axis.

 The objects contained in billboard are not seen by [Cameras](camera.md).